 Moto Service Station

-The M23 service station at Pease Pottage is one of the smallest motorway service stations in the country.
+The M23 service station in Pease Pottage is one of the smallest motorway service stations in the country.
 Originally owned by Welcome Break, then Granada, it is now run by Moto.

-The service station functions as the village’s corner shop (the new Woodgate Community Shop is not yet open for business).
+The service station functioned for years as the village’s corner shop until the Woodgate Community Shop opened for business in 2024.
 Unusually for a motorway service station, there is access for pedestrians, along a path to the south of the main building.
-Whether it is technically a motorway service station is debatable, since it is not actually on the motorway, and is directly accessible from the A23 and A264.
+Whether it is technically a motorway service station is debatable, since it is not actually on the motorway.
+The only road which accesses the service station directly is Brighton Road, the B2114.

 Location and Directions